SigmaDock: Untwisting Molecular Docking With Fragment-Based SE(3) Diffusion: Method

 \subsubsection{Challenges of Torsional Models \& Motivation for Our Method}

 \looseness=-1 The idea behind directly modelling dihedral angles has been adopted as the standard approach to modelling small molecules \citep{corso2022diffdock, jing2023torsionaldiffusionmolecularconformer} and amino acid side-chains in proteins \citep{jumper2021highly}.
 However, formulations that directly model time-dependent dihedrals $\phi_{ABCD}(\vx_t,t)$ via torsional updates suffer from fundamental caveats which we aim to resolve in our approach.
 In Theorem \ref{theorem:torproduct} we show that the induced torsional density in Cartesian space is generally not a product distribution, leading to highly entangled implicit dynamics.
 For further details and a proof of Theorem \ref{theorem:torproduct}, see Appendix \ref{app:fragmentation-torsional}. \begin{theorem} For standard molecular topologies, torsional models define nonlinear mappings from torsion angles to Cartesian coordinates, producing highly entangled, non-product induced measures.
-In contrast, disjoint rigid fragments yield a factorised product of Haar measures on $\mathrm{SE}(3)^m$. \end{theorem} Consequently, we argue that diffusing a molecule in fragment space $\SE(3)^m$ offers a simpler learning task than diffusing in torsion space $\mathbb{T}^k\times \SE(3)$.
+In contrast, disjoint rigid fragments yield a factorised product of Haar measures on $\SE(3)^m$. \end{theorem} Consequently, we argue that diffusing a molecule in fragment space $\SE(3)^m$ offers a simpler learning task than diffusing in torsion space $\mathbb{T}^k\times \SE(3)$.
 Intuitively, local changes in torsional angles often produce non-local Cartesian displacements, creating strong geometric coupling along torsional chains: a change in a single torsion can substantially displace remote atoms.
-Therefore, transition kernels that perturb torsions independently become geometrically entangled once mapped to Cartesian coordinates (where the model observes the data) via the induced measure, breaking the product structure and leading to ill-conditioned and often degenerate dynamics during training and sampling.
+Therefore, \reb{independent torsional perturbations become correlated} once mapped to Cartesian coordinates (where the model observes the data) \reb{under} the induced measure, breaking the product structure. \reb{This leads} to an ill-conditioned \reb{learning problem and stiff sampling dynamics}. \reb{In contrast, our forward kernel factorises over disjoint $\SE(3)^m$ fragments (product); inter-fragment correlations enter only via the learnt score, rather than being induced by the noise, yielding simpler, better-conditioned mappings, and more stable reverse-time integration.}

 Furthermore, mapping a torsional increment $\Delta\phi_i$ to a Cartesian displacement $\Delta\vx$ is intrinsically ambiguous: one must chose an extrinsic gauge (which side of the torsional bond is rotated, or which combination).
 Implementations often apply heuristics such as RMSD alignment to remove the net rigid motion caused by torsional updates, which would otherwise break the product-space structure.
 However, this does not mitigate the ambiguity of the intrinsic to extrinsic mapping, especially when torsional steps are large.
 Practical solutions often commit an extrinsic realisation (rotate left, rotate right, or a combination), and the model must learn a score consistent with that convention; this choice cannot guarantee consistency during sampling as the selected torsional realisation may not align with the true score direction.
 Moreover, as $k$ (and thus molecular size and flexibility) increases, torsions produce amplified nonlocal Cartesian displacement (lever effect), coupling distant degrees of freedom.
 The combinatorial growth of possible extrinsic realisations exacerbates this geometric entanglement, making this framework unscalable.
 We hypothesise that, in general settings, these issues make torsional frameworks can become poorly conditioned and unnecessarily complex to model.
 These shortcomings motivate our approach of representing molecules via independent rigid fragments, allowing us to operate over a well defined and geometrically independent product space.